Biol 15N Marine Biology » Winter 2020 » Exam 1

 The rule of constant proportions states that within the ocean:

-A. Chlorine varies with location
+A. Sodium varies with depth

 B. Salinity varies with location